SystemsApproach/private5g/cloud.rst

 Each SD-Core CP controls one or more SD-Core UPFs.
 Exactly how CP instances (running centrally) are paired with UPF instances (running at the edges) is a runtime decision, and depends on the degree of isolation the enterprise sites require.
-AMP is responsible for managing all the centralized and edge subsystems (as introduced in the next section).
+AMP is Aether's realization of a Cloud Management Platform;it is responsible for managing all the centralized and edge subsystems (as introduced in the next section).

 ..
 Discussion variable number of Cores, vs one-per-metro as suggested earlier.
 This is for isolation purposes (and potentially, customization).